“Contact Douglass & Runger, PLLC For Your Incorporation Needs”

 A corporation is a type of business entity that an entrepreneur may elect to pursue when forming a new business entity.
 Specifically, a corporation is one of the more popular business entities that business owners choose due to the various protections it affords its owners.

 Notwithstanding, the popularity of the corporate business entity does not necessarily mean that they are easy entities to form and operate.
 As such, the assistance of a Tennessee incorporation lawyer can assist business owners in tackling the many legal issues that arise during the incorporation of a new business.
-If you are seeking to form a corporation, it is critical that you contact the Tennessee incorporation law firm of Douglass & Runger, Attorneys at Law, to learn more about your legal options.
+If you are seeking to form a corporation, it is critical that you contact the Tennessee incorporation law firm of Douglass & Runger, PLLC, Attorneys at Law, to learn more about your legal options.

 Benefits and Drawbacks of Incorporation